oVirt/ovirt-site/source/feature/detailedquota.html.md

 2. Audit - Only warning messages would be performed when Quota restrictions will be violated.
 3. Enforce - Will be enforced the restrictions completely and should prevent the command from executing.

-The limitation on a resource can be specified either on a specific resource (for example, 100GB of storage on a specific storage domain) or globally (for example, total 500GB on all Data Center storage domains).
+The limitation on a resource can be specified either on a specific resource (see example above) or globally.
-The global resource defines limitation on the Data Center for a specific type (storage or runtime resources).
+The global resource defines limitation on the Data Center for a specific type of resource (storage or runtime).

 For example, The following limitations, are indicating global limitation on the Cluster and the Storage:

 *   Global Cluster: 14 VCPUs, 21GB RAM
 *   Global Storage: 80GB

-???
-Note that runtime resources, can be referenced as one entity to limit.
-(Although, for now, Storage Domains will not be supported). ???

-A Quota limitation can be also set to unlimited (both globally, or on a specific resource) ???The following limitations are an example of an unlimited Quota:??? ???\* Global Cluster: Unlimited??? ???\* Global Storage - Unlimited???
+A Quota limitation can be also set to unlimited (both globally, or on a specific resource).
+The following Quota is an example with unlimited limitation on both global and specific resources:

+*   Global Cluster: Unlimited
+*   Storage Domain1: Unlimited
+*   Storage Domain2: 50GB
+*   Storage Domain3: Unlimited

 #### CRUD